AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 ![cut in state](./globalstate2.png)

-The channels are one way, lossless, FIFO.
+- Consistent Cut: message m3 from P1 to P2.
+  In case of the m3 message, where we included the sending state in the snapping of P1.
+We must record the arrival within the state of the receiving node P3 (input messages must be saved)
+- Inconsistent Cut: message m2 from P2 to P3.
+  It embeds the message in the receiver state, but the message has not been recorded in the sender state.

-#### Becoming Red
+#### Starting a cut: Becoming Red

-It means a node is saving the state on the disk.
+Becoming red: It means a node is saving the state on the disk.
 It sends a red message attached to the normal flow of messages.
 It causes a **Red wave**.

 When the intiator gets a red message in input means the saving is done. **It should save every messages received before the input red message.**

-If a node is not the initiator when it receives the red message in input it becomes red.
+If a node is not the initiator when it receives the red message in input it becomes red too.

 Two different nodes can start two different waves, it doesn’t cause ambiguity if I **tag the red messages with an id of the initiator**.